- 1st Interim Report 2021

 3.20 Income taxes

 Income taxes encompass all current and deferred taxes which are based on income.
 Taxes which are not based on income, such as taxes on real estate and on capital are recorded as other operating expenses.
 Deferred taxes are computed using the balance sheet liability method whereby deferred taxes are recognised in principle on all temporary differences.
 Temporary differences arise from differences between the carrying amount of a balance sheet position in the consolidated financial statements and its value as reported for tax purposes and which will reverse in future periods.
-The tax rate used to determine the amount of deferred taxes is that which is expected to apply when the temporary difference reverses based on the tax rates which are in force or announced as of the balance sheet date.
+The tax rate used to determine the amount of deferred taxes is that which is expected to apply when the temporary difference reverses based on the tax rate which is in force or announced as of the balance sheet date.
 Deferred tax assets are only recognised as assets to the extent that it is probable that they can be offset against future taxable income.
 Income tax liabilities on undistributed profits of Group companies are only recognised if the distribution of profits is to be made in the foreseeable future.
 Current and deferred tax assets and liabilities are netted when they relate to the same taxing authority and taxable entity.

 3.21 Derivative financial instruments

 Derivative financial instruments are initially recorded at fair value and subsequently re-measured at fair value.
 The method of recording the fluctuations in fair value varies according to the underlying transaction and the intention with regards thereto upon purchase or issuance of this underlying transaction.
 On the date a derivative contract is entered into, management designates the purpose of the hedging relationship: hedge of the fair value of an asset or liability (“fair value hedge”) or a hedge of future cash flows in the case of future transactions (“cash flow hedge”).
 Changes in the fair value of derivative financial instruments that were designated as hedging instruments for “fair value hedges” are recognised in the income statement.
-Changes in the fair value of derivative financial instruments that were designated as “cash flow hedges” are recognised in the hedging reserve as part of equity.
+Changes in the fair value of derivative financial instruments that were designated as “cash flow hedges” are dealt with in other comprehensive income and recognised in the hedging reserve as part of equity.
 If the recognition of a non-financial asset or non-financial liability results from an anticipated future transaction, the cumulative revaluation gains and losses are reclassified from equity and included in the acquisition cost of the asset or liability.
 If a hedge of a future transaction later results in the recording of a financial asset or financial liability, the amount included in equity is transferred to the income statement in the same period in which the financial asset or financial liability impacts the results.
 Otherwise, the amounts recorded in equity are recognised in the income statement as income or expense in the same period the cash flows of the intended or agreed future transaction occur.
 Changes in the fair value of derivative financial instruments that are not designated as hedging instruments are taken immediately to income.

 3.22 New and amended standards and interpretations